omarshaban02/Detector/README.md

-# EdgeInsight: A PyQt Application for Advanced Edge Detection Techniques

-*EdgeMaster* leverages powerful edge detection algorithms to analyze and process images.
+*Snaky Detector* leverages powerful edge detection algorithms to analyze and process images.
 The application supports the following techniques:

 1. **Active Contour (Snakes):** Iteratively adjusts a curve to fit the boundary of an object, perfect for segmenting complex shapes with smooth edges.
 2. **Hough Transform:** Detects simple geometric shapes like lines and circles, ideal for applications requiring shape recognition.